Sex shop: Canada

 The first sex shop in North America was called The Garden.
 It was opened in October 1971 by Ivor Sargent on Crescent Street in downtown Montreal, Quebec.
 The Garden combined the concepts used by Beate Uhse in Germany and Ann Summers in the UK.
 The store's opening attracted long lines of shoppers.
 The Palm Beach Post commented: "Like the chicken or the egg controversy, no one is really sure which came first-the sex boutique or the so-called sexual revolution".

-There are no specific laws against using or buying sex toys at any particular age, but there are laws restricting the purchase of pornography.
-Although the age of consent is 16 in Canada, an age of 18+ is required to purchase or view pornography.
-Most sex shops sell adult videos, which means that most sex toys are on sale only to adults.
+Although the age of consent is 16 in Canada, an age of 18+ is required to view or purchase pornography.
+There are no specific laws against using or buying sex toys at any particular age.
+However, most sex shops sell adult videos, which means that most sex toys are on sale only to adults.

+Germany

+Beate Uhse-Rotermund started selling contraception information by mail order in 1946, and she opened her first shop in 1962.
+Legal restrictions in West Germany dating back to 1872 were tightened in 1968.
+Pornography was legalized in West Germany in 1975, although this never happened in East Germany.

 Hungary

 The first Hungarian sex shop opened on 15 November 1989, before the end of communism in Hungary, at 14 Károly Boulevard in Budapest, under the name Intim Center, which still exists today.
 At that time, the three T-categories were so suddenly moved from the forbidden to the tolerated that even the press of the time reported the administrative uncertainties surrounding the sex shop in this way.